OPITO approved training providers are provided with the following advice and guidance.

 The OPITO Maintenance and Inspection Policy defines the development of the maintenance and inspection activities to be assigned to various types of equipment operated by global OPITO-approved training providers.

 Training providers are required to have an effective, robust and risk-based maintenance and inspection regime, applicable to high-risk equipment as defined in the Policy.
+The Policy can be found in the Training Provider Portal or from any regional office.

 International Emergency Response Guidelines